fredhair/multi-blocks/readme.txt

 Simply delete the whole block folder from 'library/'

+= Can I change the block scaffolding? =

+Yes!
+Blocks are scaffolded using template files (located under 'templates/').
+When you run npm new-block, the script copies across these files with some interpolation (the block name).
+The new files are stored in their own folder and can be modified after without changing the template.
+You could even change the template during development, perhaps half your blocks share a similar structure, then you have another set which also share a similar structure.
+Use the templates to save you some time.

 == Changelog ==

 = 0.1.0 =
 * Release

-== Arbitrary section ==
+== Bundles ==
-To use a single monolithic bundle for all blocks simple uncomment the last line from create-block.js.
+To use a single monolithic bundle for all blocks there are a few small steps to take.

+* Uncomment the last line from create-block.js.

-You must also comment out the entry section of the webpack.config.js.
+* You must also comment out the entry section of the webpack.config.js.

-Finally, in the templates/block.json, replace the last 3 instances of '${blockName}' (editorScript, editorStyle & style) with 'index'.
+* Finally, in the templates/block.json, replace the last 3 instances of '${blockName}' (editorScript, editorStyle & style) with 'index'.

 Now you should be good to go, your monolithic bundle will be included automatically but you will not be able to choose individual blocks to exclude from your project.